Organoantimony chemistry: Distibines and antimony(I) compounds

 Distibines are formally Sb^{II} compounds, but feature tricoordinate Sb atoms with a single Sb-Sb bond.
 They may have interest as thermochromes.
 For example, tetramethyldistibine is colorless when gas, yellow when liquid, red when solid just below the melting point of 18.5 °C, shiny-blue when cooler, and again yellow at cryogenic temperatures.
 A typical synthesis first displaces an Sb^{III} halide with an alkali metal and then reduces the resulting anion with ethylene dichloride.

 Like its lighter congener, arsenic, organoantimony compounds can be reduced to cyclic oligomers that are formally antimony(I) compounds.

-With other substituents

-Sb^{V}-N bonds are unstable, except where the N is also bonded to other electron-withdrawing substituents.